MathildeJ/Fantasy_Bakes/README.md

 theme_font_background: "#87cefa", // change color of button
 videochat: false // remove videochat feature (not needed)
 ```
 On the images below, you can now see that the button and the chat box are in our website's theme color.
-We also chose to disable the video chat feature that is included by default because we have no use for it.
+We also chose to disable the video chat feature that is included by default, as we felt that it was not required.
 Finally, we decided to make the drawings permanent to facilitate communication.

 ![widget options 1](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s4.png) ![widget options 2](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s5.png)